Contact us Email

-Even without the constant wind that Scotland is known for the Championship Carnoustie golf course often lives up to its more descriptive moniker – “Carnastie.”
-Considered one of the most difficult courses on the modern Open Championship rota, conquering Carnoustie Links is high on most players list for a St Andrews golf trip.
+Even without the constant wind Scotland is well-known for, Carnoustie golf course lives up to its nickname “Carnastie.”
+Considered one of the most difficult courses on the modern Open Championship rota, conquering Carnoustie Golf Links is high on most players’ lists for a St Andrews Golf Tour.

-Located only 45 minutes across St Andrews Bay from the “Home of Golf”, Carnoustie golf is made up of 4 quality courses – The Championship Course, The Burnside Course, The Buddon Course and The Westie, a short course designed for juniors beginning the game and other looking to hone their short game.
+Located only 45 minutes across St Andrews Bay from the “Home of Golf”, Carnoustie golf club is made up of 4 quality courses – The Championship Course, The Burnside Course, The Buddon Course, and The Westie – a short course designed for juniors beginning the game, and others looking to hone their short game.

 Golf is in the DNA of Carnoustie residents.
 Like most areas of Scotland, the playing of “gowff” or “gawf” predates formal courses and in the case of Carnoustie links it can be traced back at least to the 16th century.
 The Carnoustie Golf Club, the oldest “Artisan” golf club in the world, was formed at Carnoustie in 1839.